ascotai/ppwdump/Readme.md

 3. **Browser Configuration**

    The browser configuration is handled in `browser_utils.py`.
-You can customize the browser settings, such as the path to the Chrome instance, by modifying the `BrowserConfig` object.
+You can customize the browser settings, such as browser instance, by modifying the `BrowserProfile` object.

 ## Code Generation